-- 15. Regarding the Zoning Ordinance requirement that the waivers of standard conditions of the Special Use will be in harmony with the general purpose and intent of the ordinance: - A. Regarding Part A of the proposed waivers, for a separation of 224 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area: the requested waiver (variance) is 93.3% of the minimum required, for a variance of 6.7%.
+- 15. Regarding the Zoning Ordinance requirement that the waivers of standard conditions of the Special Use will be in harmony with the general purpose and intent of the ordinance: - BA.
+Regarding Part BA of the proposed waivers, for a separation distance of 425 feet in lieu of one-half mile (2,640 feet) from the CR Conservation Recreation Zoning District, the requested waiver (variance) is 16% of the minimum required, for a variance of 84%. - FB.
+Regarding Part FB of the proposed waivers, for not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board: the requested waiver (variance) is 0% of the minimum required, for a variance of 100%.